Château de Tilly is located in Boissey-Le-Châtel, a village of Pays du Roumois, which is part of Bourgtheroulde district, in the Eure County.

 Dream and history, it is possible at Château de Tilly

-Indoors, take the time to appreciate the Stairway of Honour, also described as “Rihour stairs”, named after its architect.
+Indoors, take the time to appreciate the Stairway of Honour, also described as “Rihour stairs”, named from "Palais Rihour" in Lille.
 You will be fascinated by its original and historic conception and its mesmerizing effect..

 Pièce unique et d'exception